evanrelf/indigo/indigo_state/notes.md

   - Panic when priority is ambiguous? (e.g. multiple `Override` or `Fallback`-level reducers)
 - Add more helpful panic message(s)? (e.g. using `std::any::type_name`)
-- Allow listener functions to subscribe to state changes?
-  - Should they subscribe to specific pieces of state?
 - Allow removing reducers?
 - Allow removing state?
   - Could cause panic due to lingering reducer depending on that state, so